 And there might be someone from my list here.

-‘Then stay behind me.’
+‘Then stay behind me and watch my back.’
 Tonks cast anti-apparition wards over the alley and stepped toward the trio of Death Eaters, wand-raised.
 ‘Don’t get caught in a proper duel.’

-We’re trapped here as well, now, but the hit wizards probably won’t be long.
+We’re trapped, but the hit wizards probably won’t be long.
 Harry ran his eyes over two rune-patterned, shining, silver masks and a bare, bone-white one.
-Silver must be Inner Circle.
+Silver must be inner circle.
 Plain white must be for the rest.

-‘An auror…’ One of the silver-masked wizards sneered and brandished his short, thin wand at Tonks.
+‘An auror…’ One of the silver-masked wizards brandished his short, thin wand at Tonks.
 ‘And a blood-traitor to boot.’

 ‘Yaxley,’ Tonks spat.
 ‘I should’ve guessed you’d be here.
 Where’s your master, hiding in the shadows?’